Precision medicine and pharmacogenomics

 Your age, lifestyle and health all influence your response to medications.
 But so do your genes.
 Pharmacogenomics is the study of how a person's unique genetic makeup (genome) influences his or her response to medications.

-Pharmacogenomics is part of a field called personalized medicine — also called individualized or precision medicine — that aims to customize health care, with decisions and treatments tailored to each individual patient in every way possible.
+Precision medicine aims to customize health care, with decisions and treatments tailored to each individual in every way possible.
+Pharmacogenomics is part of precision medicine.

-Although genomic testing is still a relatively new development in drug treatment, this field is expanding.
-Currently, more than 100 drugs have label information regarding pharmacogenomic biomarkers — some measurable or identifiable segment of genetic information that can be used to direct the use of a drug.
+Although genomic testing is still a relatively new development in drug treatment, this field is rapidly expanding.
+Currently, more than 200 drugs have label information regarding pharmacogenomic biomarkers — some measurable or identifiable genetic information that can be used to individualize the use of a drug.

 Why is genomic information helpful?